billerickson/BE-Featured-Areas/README.md

 ## Usage ##

-To query for featured posts:
+To query for posts with "Featured Post" checked (first screenshot):

 ```
 $loop = new WP_Query( array(